Richard’s best-selling book Reflections on the Existence of God continues to receive very favorable reviews.

 — TIM KELLER, Redeemer City to City

-next three blogs, including today’s, will be an essay from Richard’s new book, Reflections on the Existence
+The next three blogs, including today’s, are essays from Reflections on the Existence of God.

 I remember a number of years ago driving down a highway at the end of the day.
 A magnificent sunset was unfolding, and then the radio station began to play my very favorite song from college, “Stairway to Heaven” by Led Zeppelin.
 A powerful euphoric feeling came upon me as this beautiful visual sunset and this wonderful song converged.
 It was a brief experience that I have never forgotten.
 I have reflected on that moment from time to time and have concluded that it was the visual beauty of the sunset and the audio beauty of the song that moved me so powerfully.